Turfjs/turf/README.md

 Turf can also be run in a browser.
 To use it, download the [minified file](https://raw.github.com/morganherlocker/turf/master/turf.min.js), and include it in a script tag.

+**NOTE: Browser functionality is currently unstable.
+Please consider using turf from node.js.
+Work is in progress on resolving the issues.**

 ```html
 <script src="turf.min.js"></script>
 ```